 Tallahassee-Leon County Office of Economic Vitality (OEV) distributes cloth face coverings to businesses.
-Beginning Tuesday, July 7, face coverings will be available at OEV, Big Bend Minority Chamber of Commerce, the Greater Tallahassee Chamber of Commerce, and the Capital City Chamber of Commerce.
+Face coverings are available at OEV.
 A business with one location is eligible for up to 100 face coverings.
 Local businesses with multiple locations are eligible for up to 200 face coverings.
 For FAQs regarding the distribution of masks to businesses, click here.

 - Office of Economic Vitality (315 S. Calhoun Street, Suite 110, Tallahassee, FL, 32301) Monday through Friday from 9 a.m. to 5 p.m.